reactjs/react.dev/content/docs/hooks-intro.md

 ## Next Steps

-By the end of this page, you should have a rough idea of what problems Hooks are solving, but many details are probably unclear.
-Don't worry! **Let's now go to [the next page](/docs/hooks-overview.html) where we start learning about Hooks by example.**
+By now you should have a rough idea of what problems Hooks are solving, but many details are probably unclear.
+Don't worry! **Let's go to [the next page](/docs/hooks-overview.html) where we'll start learning about Hooks by example.**